Yishak-Ali/AdventureWorks-Business-Analytics/README.md

 3. Modify the database connection string in the first code chunk with your relevant username, host, and port information and run the .ipynb script.

 4. To export the used tables as Excel files for Tableau, prior to running the .ipynb script, uncomment the last line of each code chunk in the 'Export files for Tableau' section.
-Alternatively, download the [combined_tables.xlsx](https://github.com/Yishak-Ali/AdventureWorks-Business-Analytics/tree/main/data) file which has all the tables used / exported for analysis compiled in a single Excel workbook for Tableau connection.
+Alternatively, download the [combined_tables.xlsx](https://github.com/Yishak-Ali/AdventureWorks-Business-Analytics/tree/main/data) file, which has all the tables used for analysis compiled in a single Excel workbook for Tableau connection.